fabric/fabric/README.rst

     Ran "uname -s" on web1.example.com, got this stdout:
     Linux

-It builds on top of `Invoke <http://pyinvoke.org>`_ (command execution interfaces and optional command-line features) and `Paramiko
-<http://paramiko.org>`_ (SSH protocol implementation), extending their APIs to
-complement one another and provide additional functionality.
+It builds on top of `Invoke <http://pyinvoke.org>`_ (subprocess command execution and command-line features) and `Paramiko <http://paramiko.org>`_ (SSH protocol implementation), extending their APIs to complement one another and provide additional functionality.

 How is it used?
 ---------------